 After a natural birth, women may find that their internal organs shift, and in some cases, can even fall out.
 Natural birth is incredibly hard on a woman’s body, and uterine prolapse is a complication that happens to many women.

-Uterine prolapsed happens when the uterus falls into the cervix.
-Other organs may also fall lower in the pelvis.
+Uterine prolapse happens when the uterus falls into the vagina due to the pelvic floor muscles and ligaments becoming too weak to support the uterus.
+Other organs, such as the bladder, may also fall lower in the pelvis.
 This is incredibly uncomfortable and painful.
-Some women require surgery to correct uterine prolapsed.
+Some women require surgery to correct uterine prolapse.

 You Might Need Stitches

 In the debate about natural birth versus a c-section, many women argue in favor of natural birth because it doesn’t require stitches.
 That may be true on the abdomen, but even natural birth may require stitches.
 The majority of women, in fact, who have natural births require some form of stitches to the genitals due to tearing.
 Some women require medical cutting, or an episiotomy, to allow more room for the baby to be born.

 Women preparing to give birth often don’t think about future pregnancies or births.
 However, the decisions that women make in their current pregnancy could affect future fertility.
 Women who have a c-section are more likely to experience changes in fertility (i.e. infertility).
 This is because of scar tissue and damage to the uterus during surgery.
 Women who have a c-section are also more likely to experience conditions like endometriosis, which can require additional surgeries and also impacts fertility.